OrangeOwl/Game-Bot/README.md

 # Game-Bot

-A Video Game Discord bot that can run various commands, aimed at giving you info regarding various video games
+A Video Game Discord bot that can run various commands, aimed primarily at giving you info regarding the length of video games

 <h2>Instructions for Installing and Running it Yourself</h2>
 If you want to download this source code for editing yourself, follow the steps below: